 Each device connected to the internet has private and public IP addresses.
 Why do we need two?
 Because we don’t have enough IP addresses for the number of devices we use.
 In the ’80s, when the IPv4 protocol was created, it introduced 32-bit numerical IP addresses.
 These equated to approximately 4.3 billion unique IP addresses.
 However, it was soon evident that we needed more.

 The problem was solved by introducing private IP addresses and Network Address Translation (NAT).
 NAT sits on your router and directs the traffic from the wider net to all the devices sitting on the same network.
-The router alose assign these devices unique private IP addresses.
+The router alose assigns these devices unique private IP addresses.
 These cannot be routed over the internet, so many devices in the world can have the same private IPs without clashing.

 Public IPs are also split into two categories: static and dynamic.

 A dynamic IP address, as the name suggests, changes over time.
 Your ISP assigns them, but unlike other IP address types they will change every time you reboot your device, add a new device to your network, or change your network configuration.
 The changes rarely have any impact on your connection, and dynamic IPs are mostly used in households.